-This product is a long-term climate data record that builds on the historic aspect of Pathfinder Sea Surface Temperature (SST) (Saha et. al 2018).
+This product is a long-term Climate Data Record (1981–present) that builds on the historic aspect of Pathfinder Sea Surface Temperature (SST) (Saha et. al 2018).
 It contains global, twice-daily (Day and Night) 4km SST derived from measurements captured by Advanced Very High Resolution Radiometer (AVHRR) instruments aboard NOAA polar-orbiting satellites.

 - Incorporates '0' quality SST data